raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

    explain at this position.

-2. Please distribute the Firmware of the glasses IR-Transmitter not in a "Windows only" style.
+2. Please distribute the Firmware of the glasses IR-Transmitter not like "Windows only".
-   A simple download link knitted with your disclaimer belonging to the use of shutterglasses (purly in general) should suit any wishes.
+   A simple direct download knitted with your disclaimer belonging to the use of shutterglasses (purly in general) should suit any wishes.
    Or you might just put a free distribution licence on it.